Professional Book Editors–Choosing the Right One

-There are three levels of proficiency when it comes to editors advertising their services online or in print.
+There are three levels of skill and proficiency when it comes to editors advertising their services:

 The second group are the junior editors.
-These are people with experience working for a publishing house in the capacity of copy editors, which means correcting grammar, syntax, and punctuation only.
-They are not trained to edit for content issues, only to do the most basic of corrections.
+These people have experience working for a newspaper or publishing house in the capacity of copy editors, which means they’re trained to correct cosmetic issues like typos, grammar, and punctuation.
+They are not trained to edit for content issues.

-In the publishing industry, copy editors are not permitted to edit for content, only for superficial issues.
-So if your book needs more than a simple read-through for grammar, syntax, and punctuation, you need more than a copy editor.
+In the publishing industry, copy editors are trained to edit for superficial issues only.
+So if your book requires more than a simple read-through for grammar, typos, and punctuation, your book needs more than a copy editor.

 Here’s what authors get when they work with me: a veteran developmental editor and copy editor (I do both fiction and nonfiction), with special training in literature, screenwriting, and criticism.
 With my advanced skills, I help authors achieve excellence, elevating their manuscript to meet or exceed publication standards, making it worthy of industry attention and of the public they want to reach.